 The L-system rules for the overall process are defined in Appendix 4.
-Rules p_1 , p_2 and p_3 are responsible for the growing of the main branch and initiating the growth of other branches.
+Rules p_1 , p_2 and p_3 are responsible for the growing of the main branch and starting the processes of creating the branches.
 The rules p_4 , p_5 set the creation and growth of the branches from the main branch.
 Lastly the rules p_6 , p_7 , p_8 , p_9 manage the creation of the star architecture on the top of the structure, stopping the growth of the main branch.
 These also manage the growth of the star branches in a way that two types of subunits are placed periodically.